pssst/pssst/README.md

 Please refer to the file `server/package.json` for further details on the required Node.js modules and their according versions.

+> We also have built-in support for Heroku and all its Redis database add-ons.

+As this project is under continuous development, we advise you to not rely on our test server and run your own.
+We may change things, we may break things.
+To start your own server, just execute the following command inside the `server` directory using the default Redis configuration:

+`$ npm start`

+The server will now start and create a default configuration file.
+A commented sample configuration file can be found under `server/config.json.sample`.

 > The default server port is `62421`.

 Commands